chec/netlify-serverless-helloworld/README.md

 project on Netlify to include it as part of your existing project.
 For this example we'll assume you're doing some local development to start with.

+This template comes with axios installed by default (although not used) in case you need to make HTTP requests.
+Feel free to swap this for any other HTTP library.

 ### Environment variables

 Set the following in your `.env` file, or use `.env.example` as a template (`cp .env.example .env`):